juanelas/node-browser-skel/src/docs/index.md

 - `mocha` global variable points to mocha;
 - `chai` points to chai;
 - `#pkg` points to your package (all your JavaScript exports).
-Use it instead any relative import when importing your module (it must be first built with `npm run build:js`)
+Use it instead any relative import when importing your module in your tests (it must be first built with `npm run build:js`).
+For instance:

+    ```typescript
+    import myModule from '#pkg'
+    ...
+    ```

-You can also use a `.env` file with environment variables that can be accessed in `process.env` in your tests' source files.
+You can also use a `.env` file with environment variables that can be accessed in `process.env` in your tests' source files running both in node and browser javascript.

 ## Installation